RCoeurjoly/Space-Invaders/README.md

 # Space-Invaders
+This is a work in progress.

-Space Invaders in Verilog for the iCE40 H1K
+Port of VHDL Space Invaders (https://github.com/David-Estevez/spaceinvaders) to Verilog for the iCE40 H1K